Lanzarote Itinerary: How to Plan a 3 or 4 Day Lanzarote Road Trip

 Wander around Las Grietas.

-There are several cracks in the side of the volcano, and you can walk for several meters inside some of them, similar to some slot canyons you’ll find in other parts of the world.
+There are several cracks that form mini-canyons in the side of the volcano, and you can walk for several meters inside some of them, which is a really cool feeling as long as you’re not easily made claustrophobic.

-There aren’t any directions or signs, so you’ll have to find them on your own, but searching for them is half the fun!
+There aren’t any directions or signs, so you’ll have to find these cracks in the volcano on your own, but hey, isn’t searching for them much of the fun?

 Take a Salinas de Janubio tour.

-You can then join a guided tour of the salines to learn about the sea salt-making process, walk around the salines, and even sample the local salt.
+You can then join a guided tour of the salines to learn about the sea salt-making process, walk around the salines, and even sample the local salt or take some home as a souvenir.

 Fun Fact: The Salinas de Janubio is the oldest continuously active salt mine in the Canary Islands since its foundation over a century ago!